AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

   <div style="max-width: 700px;">
     Once you go in the RevoPAY module, you will find a Bluetooth Scanner.
 After pressing Scan Devices, you will need to allow the app certain bluetooth related permissions for the scanner to work. <br/><br/>
     After a few seconds, it should be able to detect the RevoPAY near you.
-If it doesn't show up, pleaste try going back and scanning again, and if that fails too, restart the RevoPAY (Unplug and plug it again).<br/><br/>To connect, simply select the RevoPAY!
+If it doesn't show up, please try going back and scanning again, and if that fails too, restart the RevoPAY (Unplug and plug it again).<br/><br/>To connect, simply select the RevoPAY!
   </div>
 </div>